yehiarasheed/processing4/README.md

 ## Contributors

-If you contributed to Processing in any way shape or form, add yourself to the contributors list [here](https://github.com/processing/processing4-carbon-aug-19/issues/839)!
+Add yourself to the contributors list [here](https://github.com/processing/processing4-carbon-aug-19/issues/839)!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->